Equality, Diversity and Human Rights

 As of 1st April 2022, all NHS organisations are required to adopt central government’s Social Value Model (Procurement Policy Note 06/20), which requires a minimum 10% weighting in all procurements dedicated to Net Zero and Social Value, including the elimination of Modern Slavery.
 BCHC has implemented the Social Value Model within our evaluation criteria and have also liaised with framework organisations as to where this duly fits as part of the scored service criteria, when using procurement frameworks.

-Our Procurement Team presented a report to the BCHC Equality & Diversity Human Rights Steering Group in July 2021 explaining how Social Value using the Crown Commercial Service Model would be embedded tenders post 1st April 2022.
-The group approved and endorsed the central approach.
+Our Procurement Team has embedded Social Value using the Crown Commercial Service Model in tenders post 1st April 2022.

 Training on Modern Slavery and Human Trafficking